 Why are Syrians leaving their homes?

 Syrians are leaving their homes when life becomes unbearable.
 Some of the top reasons they cite include:

-- Violence: Since the Syrian civil war began, an estimated 470,000 people have been killed, including about 55,000 children, reports the Syrian Center for Policy Research.
+- Violence: Since the Syrian civil war began, an estimated 500,000 people have been killed, including more than 55,000 children, reports the Syrian Observatory for Human Rights.
 The war has become deadlier since foreign powers joined the conflict.